 speaker

 Mark

-Sure.
-Thanks for the question.
+Sure, thanks for the question.
 I can confirm that they are all onshore and that there's nothing in our pipeline that is offshore.
-There is the type of projects that we look at in wind are very consistent with the projects that we've done in the past and and frankly very consistent with solar projects as well.
-Simply a different different technology.
-One of the reasons that we did call that out is because wind has been in the news and when does not then in our closed transactions more recently, we did want to note for investors that that we are starting to see more wind assets available and and continuing to move forward.
-But but in terms of the uniqueness, I would I would consider the revenue streams and risk profile to be very consistent with what we've seen in the
+The type of projects that we look at in wind are very consistent with the projects that we've done in the past and frankly very consistent with solar projects as well, simply a different technology.
+One of the reasons that we did call that out is because wind has been in the news and wind has not been in our closed transactions more recently, we did want to note for investors that we are starting to see more wind assets available and continuing to move forward.
+But in terms of the uniqueness, I would consider the revenue streams and risk profile to be very consistent with what we've seen in the past.

+speaker